williazz/blobgram/README.md

 # Blobgram

-A project demo of client side routing with deep nesting and dynamic links
+A product demo of client side routing with deep nesting and dynamic links, implemented with blobs.